kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/05-licences-and-regulators-when-holding-money-as-different-assets/content.md

+# Using Assets
-# Licences and regulators when holding money as different Assets
+## Licences and regulators when holding money as different Assets
 The licence which you are subject to when holding Balances or Jars as different Assets will depend on:

   * the Asset you are currently **holding**